Are you ready for your Supercar Track Xperience at Driveway Austin?

 - Along the last long straight, there are a series of small right-hand turns.
 The only one you will need to brake for is the last one, which is a slight downhill right-hand turn, leading you back towards the front section of the track.
 As you hug this right-hand turn, prepare to brake as soon as you are straight.
 This will get you set up for a sharp left into a quick right, left chicane that you will try to straight line as much as possible (while still staying off of the curbing).

 - Finally, you have arrived at your final section of track that will be a short straight, to a left-hand turn.
 As you approach this turn, stay right and be prepared for a hard, yet quick braking, before your turn in.
 From here, track out around mid-track so that you will be prepared for the final right-hand turn, by placing the car back on the left side of the track.
 Tracking out too wide here can prevent you from getting back left, while not tracking out enough will kill your exit speed.
 From here, making that final right-hand turn will bring you back past pit lane, and on your last lap, be ready to make an immediate sharp right-hand turn, back into pit lane as you go through this right-hand turn.

-Watch a video of 3 laps in a supercar at Driveway Austin
+Watch a video of a hot lap in a supercar at Driveway Austin

 Final Words From Our Instructor

 As always, if you would like to get the most out of this fast and twisty track, you are better off going for a ride first, to learn where each of the reference points are and to understand the proper techniques for each turn.
 This track is very technical, leaving you wanting to do it over and over to perfect your lines and to get the most out of the car.
 Remember, always listen to your instructor, and don’t forget to have some fun.